Consolidated Community Funding Pool

 For a complete overview of the CCFP and its functions, please view the General Information page.

-- Board Approved Consolidated Plan One-Year Action Plan for FY 2013
+- Consolidated Plan One-Year Action Plan for FY2015

 - Please view the CCFP Calendar for the latest news on the award process.